-Products from Microsoft, Kaspersky and Avast produced extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
-These products, together with those from McAfee, Sophos, Norton and Webroot, achieved AAA awards.
-Antivirus products from Panda and Comodo performed well enough to achieve AA ratings.
+Products from Microsoft, Kaspersky, Avast, Sophos and McAfee produced extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
+All products, except those from Panda and Comodo, performed well enough to achieve AAA awards.